nodiscc/xsrv/docs/appendices/virt-manager.md

 [virt-manager](https://en.wikipedia.org/wiki/Virtual_Machine_Manager) is a graphical interface for [`libvirt`](https://en.wikipedia.org/wiki/Libvirt), a toolkit to manage [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) and accompanying virtual storage, networking, and more.

-[KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) is a module in the Linux kernel that allows Linux to function as a hypervisor (a computer that runs virtual machines).
-[QEMU](https://en.wikipedia.org/wiki/QEMU) is an emulator that interfaces with KVM, and provides additional VM, storage and network management features.
-The [libvirt](https://en.wikipedia.org/wiki/Libvirt) project allows easy and comprehensie management QEMU virtual machines through graphical (`virt-manager`) and command-line (`virsh`) interfaces.
+The [libvirt](https://en.wikipedia.org/wiki/Libvirt) project allows easy and comprehensive management of [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine)/[QEMU](https://en.wikipedia.org/wiki/QEMU) virtual machines through graphical (`virt-manager`) and command-line (`virsh`) interfaces.

 Advantages of virtualization include:

 - Run many independent operating systems/environmnents on a single machine.
 - Quickly create, clone and delete virtual machines for temporary/testing environments
-- VMs are isolated from each other and from the hypervisor (at the OS level).
+- VM operating systems are isolated from each other and from the hypervisor.
-- Easy rollback: snapshot the state of a VM at any time - restore it to roll back to the exact previous state
+- Easy rollback: snapshot the state of a VM at any time - restore it to roll back to the exact previous state.
-- Easy management of resources, virtual storage, RAM, CPU...)
+- Easy, dynamic management of resources, virtual storage, RAM, CPU...
 - Create simple or complex virtual networks with routing, switching, firewalling...
-- Easy migration of VMs between hypervisors (without/with few downtime) for emergencies or load balancing.
+- Easy migration of VMs between hypervisors for emergencies or load balancing.
 - QEMU/KVM virtual machine performance is very close to the performance on a real, physical host ([Type 1 Hypervisor](https://en.wikipedia.org/wiki/Hypervisor#Classification)) - in contrast with Type 2 hypervisors (VirtualBox, VMWare Player...)

-libvirt/virt-manager can be installed on a dedicated machine, or on any GNU/Linux desktop computer.
+`libvirt`/`virt-manager` can be installed on a dedicated machine, or on any GNU/Linux desktop computer.

 ## Installation